ZenophTechnologies/php-sms-api-ghana/README.md

 ```

+The second argument to addDestination() specifies whether Exception should be thrown if a phone number is invalid and or when any of the values is invalid.
+The default is true but it must be explicitly set when adding destinations with personalised values.
+In an iteration, this can be set to false to prevent the iteration from being terminated.
+In our case, we have set it to true and the iteration will terminate if data validation fails.

 As seen from the above code, the values to be substituted in the message for each destination are passed as an array and as the third argument to addDestinations() function.
 Notice that the values are ordered such that they match the order in which the variables are defined in the message for substitution.
 When done, the message can be submitted:

 ```php